Uniswap/docs/docs/contracts/uniswapx/guides/createFiller.md

 For convenience, we’ve provided an [example Executor Contract](https://github.com/Uniswap/UniswapX/tree/v1.1.0/src/sample-executors) which demonstrates how a filler could implement a strategy that executes a UniswapX order against a Uniswap V3 pool.

-## 2. Retrieve & Execute Signed Orders
+## 2A.
+Retrieve & Execute Signed Dutch Orders

-All signed orders created through the Uniswap UI will be available via the UniswapX Orders Endpoint.
+All signed Dutch Orders created through the Uniswap UI will be available via the UniswapX Orders Endpoint.
 We have [swagger documentation](https://api.uniswap.org/v2/uniswapx/docs) but see below for a quick example curl.

 ```
 GET https://api.uniswap.org/v2/orders?orderStatus=open&chainId=1&limit=1